btel/SpikeSort/docs/source/intro.rst

 If you prefer to install it in your home directory you may try::

-   python setup.py install --local
+   python setup.py install --user

-but remember to add :file:`$HOME/python/site-packages` to your python path.
+but remember to add :file:`$HOME/.local/lib/python2.6/site-packages` to your python path.

 After a successful installation you can run the supplied tests::

-   python setup.py install nosetests
+   python setup.py nosetests

 Examples
 --------